Omicron could be dominant strain in UK by mid-December, experts warn

 Earlier on Friday, Scotland’s First Minister warned of the possibility of a new wave of coronavirus taking hold north of the border.

-Nicola Sturgeon told a briefing in Edinburgh that she could not rule out more restrictions in Scotland as a result.
+Nicola Sturgeon told a briefing in Edinburgh that the country could see a “tsunami of infections” from the new Omicron variant – and she could not rule out more restrictions in Scotland as a result.

 However, No 10 maintained that there were “no plans” to go further with measures in England.